N-Wouda/Urban-Waste-Collection/README.md

 poetry run ingest
 ```

+You may pass the `--help` option to learn more about program usage.
-Note that some programs depend on data available in the `data/` directory.
+Some programs depend on data available in a `data/` directory.
-This directory is not available on GitHub, since that data is large and somewhat sensitive.
+This data is not made available via the GitHub repository.

 ## How to cite

-TODO
+TODO pre-print details

 ## License

-Copyright (C) 2023, Niels Wouda and Nicky van Foreest
+Copyright (C) since 2023, Niels Wouda and Nicky van Foreest

 Unless expressly noted otherwise, the code in this repository is free software:
 you can redistribute it and/or modify it under the terms of the GNU Affero